the web performance conference 14-15 November 2024, Amsterdam sold out

 Jack is a senior software engineer at Google where he works on performance tooling on the web including the DevTools performance panel.

-Session topic: DevTools Deep Dive
+DevTools Deep Dive

 Eric Bailey